All Episodes

 It didn't work.

-Then they use a phony dossier that she paid for and lie to a Pfizer court, not only in the original application, but three subsequent applications, all in an attempt to overturn an election, a duly elected president, and now force him out of office.
+Then they use a phony dossier that she paid for and lie to a FISA court, not only in the original application, but three subsequent applications, all in an attempt to overturn an election, a duly elected president, and now force him out of office.

-When Comey claims, well, Trump's attacks make us less safe.
+And Comey claims, well, Trump's attacks make us less safe.

-No, Comey's abuse of power.
+No, Comey's abuse of power, McCabe's abuse of power.

 What they did, it makes us less safe because we're now using the powerful tools of intelligence against the American people.